coq/coq/CODE_OF_CONDUCT.md

 incident will be maintained while dealing with it.

 In particular, you should seek support from the team instead of dealing by yourself with a behavior that you consider hurtful.
+This applies to members of the enforcement team as well, who shouldn't deal by themselves with violations in discussions in which they are a participant.

-Depending on the violation, the team can choose to address a private or public warning to the offender, request an apology, or ban them for a short or a long period of time from interacting on one or all of our forums.
+Depending on the violation, the team can choose to address a private or public warning to the offender, request an apology, or ban them for a short or a long period from interacting on one or all of our forums.

+Except in case of serious violations, the team will always try a pedagogical approach first (the offender does not necessarily realize immediately why their behavior is wrong).
+We consider short bans to form part of the pedagogical approach, especially when they come with explanatory comments, as this can give some time to the offender to calm down and think about their actions.

 ## Questions? ##